FlyingRhenquest/RequirementsManager/README.md

  things with them.
 Because Nodes can do literally anything.
 That's why everyone keeps doing these node-based systems.

- I have initial PostgreSQL support checked in and I'm pushing this up to github now in case anyone's following this project.
-I need to add the rest of the node tables in CreateTables, write some more database tests for various node types, exercise CommitableNode some more and clean up some of the pqxx queries I've written.
-I also need to extend the Python API for database support.
-I'm not planning to add it to the emscripten API since that's UI layer and will be communicating to a backend that handles that.
+ PostgreSQL support is nominally ready.
+It has not been thoroughly tested.
+ Python is nominally up to date with the C++ API.
+Emscripten is not getting SQL database support since it's not supposed to exist in an environment that has access to it.
+I'm planning to set up the emscripten side to be able to query objects from a REST server.

+ UI is next!

 ## Goals: